 - [email] – the email address the user registered with

 - [reglink] – a link to the page the user registered on (useful to return a user directly to the content they registered to view)

-- [members-area] – the members area where, among other things, the user can change their random password to whatever they want (replaces [members-area] which will continue to work)
+- [user-profile] – the members area where, among other things, the user can change their random password to whatever they want (replaces [members-area] which will continue to work)

 - [fields] – admin only – a list of any of the registration fields